List of Black Lagoon characters: Boris

+Boris (ボリス, Borisu) serves as Balalaika's second-in-command in Hotel Moscow.
+A veteran of the Soviet–Afghan War, he bears a distinctive scar across his face from forehead to cheek.
+Balalaika addresses him as "Comrade Sergeant," indicating their previous military relationship where he likely served as her platoon sergeant.
+Despite his imposing physique, Boris maintains a calm demeanor marked by his deep Russian accent.
+He demonstrates unwavering loyalty to Balalaika and frequently expresses concern when she participates directly in combat operations.

 The Hong Kong Triad

 The Hong Kong Triad are a branch of the Hong Kong-based Triad stationed in Roanapur.
 They are led by Mr. Chang, who is a proficient gun fighter in his own right.
 Chang is more patient than Balalaika in terms of getting into battle.
 Under his services are Shenhua, who is his top assassin; Sawyer, who does disposal jobs for him frequently despite not being a member of the organization, and Leigharch, who is their getaway driver until recent events prevented him from acting in this capacity.